andrebzf/Graphical-Interfaces-on-R/README.md

-# TCL_TK
+# Graphical Interfaces on R.
-My studies of TCL-TK using R
+My studies of TCL-TK using R to creat big Graphical Interfaces (GUI's).